-Enrollment/Credits: 10 undergraduate students and up to 2 graduate students; 6 credit hours, with students pre-registered by the Office of Summer Sessions for Winter quarter.
+Enrollment/Credits: 10 undergraduate and graduate students; 6 credit hours, with students pre-registered by the Education Abroad Office for Summer II Session before the end of Spring quarter.

-Eligibility: Open to all undergrad natural sciences majors meeting the prerequisites, and PBIO/BIOS/MSES grad students; eligibility must be approved during the first week of Fall quarter by the instructors.
+Eligibility: Open to all undergrad natural sciences majors meeting the prerequisites, and PBIO/BIOS/MSES grad students; eligibility must be approved during the first week of Spring quarter by the instructors.

-Prerequisites: PBIO 111, PBIO 405/693 (Neotropical Rainforest Ecology Fall quarter seminar), additional mandatory workshops concurrent with the seminar, at least sophomore standing in Spring, and instructor permission through an interview; Plant Systematics (PBIO 309/509) or Plant Ecology (PBIO 425/525) are strongly recommended.
-Students lacking lacking PBIO 111 but with other plant biology exposure should contact the instructors.
+Prerequisites: PBIO 111 or its equivalent [determined by instructors], PBIO 405/693 (Neotropical Rainforest Ecology Spring quarter seminar), additional mandatory workshops concurrent with the seminar, preferably at least sophomore standing in Spring, and instructor permission through an interview; Plant Systematics (PBIO 309/509) or Plant Ecology (PBIO 425/525) are strongly recommended.

 Texts and Other Resources:

-Exams and Course Products: Three field exams will be administered in Brazil during the field course.
-The first one will take place during the middle of the course, covering woody terrestrial plant families; the second one will take place early in the third week, covering herbaceous terrestrial plant families; and the third will be held later in the third week, covering freshwater algae and stream ecology.
-Students will turn in their daily journals, and will complete and return course evaluations, during the flight back to Columbus.
-Early in the Winter quarter, students will participate in a debriefing session, share slides and pictures during a slide show/dinner, and will meet to draft their own web pages with recollections from their journals and images from their favorite photos or slides.
+Exams and Course Products: Three field exams will be administered in French Guiana during the field course.
+The first one will take place during the middle of the course, covering terrestrial plant families, common genera, characteristics, evolutionary adaptations, and ecological processes and patterns; the second one will take place early in the third week, covering more terrestrial plant families and similar issues as the first; the third will be held later in the third week, covering freshwater algae and stream ecology.
+Students will turn in their daily journals and complete and return course evaluations during the flight back to Columbus.

-NOTE: Major financial commitments to the Brazil course will be required of all students--no exceptions--during the first several weeks of the Fall quarter.
-All students intending to participate in the field course must have cash or check funds available during the first few weeks, in order to pay for the domestic expenses (passport, visa, vaccinations) in the very short time frame we face.
-Students who are not prepared to send checks and purchase express postage for passports during the 2nd week passport workshop [if they do not yet have a passport], purchase vaccinations in cash at Hudson Medical Center by the end of the 4th week, and send checks and purchase express postage for visas during the 6th week visa workshop, cannot participate in the field course.
-Plane tickets will be purchased by the end of the 2nd week, and the cost of these will be billed to the students by the Summer Sessions Office as part of the course program fee, around the 5th week.
-The program fee and the tuition bills sent out during the 5th week must be paid by every student before the end of the 10th week.
-In addition, the Brazil field course will be canceled if fewer than 6 undergraduate students make full financial commitment to it by the 2nd week.
+NOTE: Major financial commitments to the French Guiana field course will be required of all students--no exceptions--throughout the Spring quarter.
+All students intending to participate in the field course must have cash or check funds available during the first few weeks, in order to pay for the domestic expenses (passport, vaccinations and malaria pills) in the short time frame we face before summer begins.
+Students who are not prepared to send checks for passports during the 2nd week passport workshop [if they do not yet have a passport], purchase vaccinations in cash at Hudson Medical Center by the end of the 9th week, and be prepared to cover the tuition and program cost fee bills, cannot participate in the field course.
+In addition, the French Guiana field course cannot be held if fewer than 5 undergraduate students are prepared to make a full financial commitment to it in the first 5 weeks of Spring quarter.

 [Return to "Global Studies" Web Page] [Move Backward to "Neotropical Rainforest Ecology" Seminar Web Page]